 An incident happens on a freeway stretch and the maximum service flow drops to an extremely low level instantly.
 Owning to the current state monitoring module, the incident can be detected and information of the incident is sent to the ex-ante evaluation and CNM control design modules.
 When ex-ante evaluation determines that this incident cannot be solved with local traffic management, the network controller of the CNM control design module is responsible to send out two instructions.
 One instruction is to engage the local ramp metering control directly upstream to the incident point to limit the number of vehicles joining in freeway to the incident location.
 The other instruction is to engage the VMS or DRIP (with route advice) located on the first possible diversion point upstream to the incident location.
-The purpose of this DRIP is to divert some vehicles can avoid the incident bottleneck section.
+The purpose of this DRIP is to divert some vehicles to supporting roads so that traffic can be more evenly distributed on the network.
+In this way, diverted vehicles can avoid the incident bottleneck section.
 Meanwhile, the traffic demand to the incident road section is lightened.